tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - identify few latent variables that explain the most variance in data
 # FDA approves anti-CD3 antibody to delay type 1 diabetes onset
  - T1D: autoreactive T cells destroy insulin secreting β cells
-# From readsto insight: a hitchhiker's guide to ATAC-seq data analysis
+# From reads to insight: a hitchhiker's guide to ATAC-seq data analysis
  - ATAC-seq: genetically engineered hyperactive Tn5 transposase cuts open chromatin and leaves behind 9 bp staggered nick, ligates high-throughput sequencing adapters to regions, so nick is repaired leaving behind 9 bp duplication
  - pre-analysis: QC (FastQC base quality scores, GC content, sequence length distribution, sequence duplication levels, primer contamination, etc.) and alignment to reference genome (> 80% unique mapping rate is successful)
  - core analysis: peak (accessible region) calling, generally count-based (statistical methods to compare read distribution shape to random background)
  - advanced analysis: peak differential analysis and annotation, motif enrichment, footprinting, nucleosome position analysis
  - integration with multiomics
+# From tumor mutational burden to blood T cell receptor: looking for the best predictive biomarker in lung cancer treated with immunotherapy
+ - TMB doesn't correlate exactly with how many neoantigens are made or even presented by MHC, or recognized by T cell, so low mutational burden tumors can have neoantigens capable of generating strong antitumor T cell response (and vice versa)
+ - association between antitumor response to ICB and irAE development may be due to TMB correlation (tumors with high TMB associated with more irAEs and better ICB response)
+ - TRA and TRB (or TRD/TRG) joined by disulfides
+ - CD3 and CD247 are invariant TCR chains
 # Fulminant myocarditis with combination immune checkpoint blockade
 ## Abstract
  - myocarditis with robust T cell and macrophage infiltrates